FloatStepper/FloatStepper/README.md

 -   Has not been tested with turbulence modelling.
 -   Currently only runs with isoAdvector (not MULES).
 -   Plenty of field copying that can probably be avoided to increase efficiency.
 -   Currently a simple time integration of the 6-DoF equations of motion are hardcoded in the *floaterMotion* class.
-The chosen method for Q update guarantees that it stays an orthogonal matrix to machine precission.
+The chosen method for Q update guarantees that it stays an orthogonal matrix to machine precision.

 ## Funding
 Innovation Fund Denmark Grand Solution project FloatStep (8055-00075B).

 Independen Research Fund Denmark, InterFlow project (9063-00018B).

+Innovation Fund Denmark Grand Solution project FloatLab (2079-00042A).

 ## Disclaimer
 This offering is not approved or endorsed by OpenCFD Limited, producer and